ErenYeager29/AD-CRTeamer/depth/AMSI.md

 | **Patch persistence** | Until process exits | Until process exits |
 | **Complexity** | Higher | Lower |

 Both work.
 Method 2 is simpler code.
-Method 1 operates at a lower level and has different detection characteristics â€” useful when one gets caught and the other does not.
+Method 1 operates at a lower level and has different detection characteristics — useful when one gets caught and the other does not.

-**ðŸ§  LOCK IT IN**
+**🧠 LOCK IT IN**

 Method 1 (patch): You physically damage the scanner so it cannot scan anything.

 Method 2 (flag): You do not touch the scanner at all.
-You find the sign-in sheet and write "scanner broken â€” out of service" on it.
+You find the sign-in sheet and write "scanner broken — out of service" on it.
 The security desk reads the sheet, assumes the scanner is broken, and waves everyone through without scanning.

 ---

-## SECTION 8 â€” Bypass Method 3: Invisi-Shell
+## SECTION 8 — Bypass Method 3: Invisi-Shell

-**ðŸ”· WHAT**
+**🔷 WHAT**

 Invisi-Shell is a tool that patches AMSI at the **CLR (Common Language Runtime) level**, before PowerShell's AMSI integration even loads.
 It works by hooking into the .NET CLR registration process for AMSI providers, replacing the real provider with a dummy one that always returns clean.

-Unlike Methods 1 and 2 which patch from *inside* a running PowerShell session, Invisi-Shell patches *before* the session fully starts â€” at the moment the CLR initialises.
+Unlike Methods 1 and 2 which patch from *inside* a running PowerShell session, Invisi-Shell patches *before* the session fully starts — at the moment the CLR initialises.

 Additionally, Invisi-Shell also:
 - Disables PowerShell **Script Block Logging** (Event 4104)